RicoJia/KUKA_youBot_Manipulation/README.md

 ### Design

-The KUKA youBot consists of a mobile platform with 4 omnidirectional wheels (3 degrees-of freedom) and one 5 degrees-of-freedom arm.
+The KUKA youBot consists of a mobile platform with 4 omnidirectional wheels and one 5 degrees-of-freedom arm.
 Therefore, there are
-7 degrees of freedom associated to the system, making the system a redundant system.
+9 degrees of freedom associated to the system, making the system a redundant.

 #### Trajectory Generation
 [Point to point linear Trajectory Generation technique](https://youtu.be/1JRMqfEm79c) is used for generating the desired trajectory as a series of